-Before you take ACIPHEX, tell your doctor about all of your medical conditions, including if you:
+Before you take ACIPHEX tell your doctor if you:

 - Are breastfeeding.
-It is not known if ACIPHEX passes into your breast milk or if it can harm your baby.
-You should choose to breastfeed or take ACIPHEX, but not both.
-Talk to your doctor about other ways to feed your baby while taking ACIPHEX
+It is not known if ACIPHEX passes into your breast milk.
+Talk to your doctor about the best way to feed your baby if you take ACIPHEX.

 - Theophylline (THEO-24 Thelair)